The Best Demand Generation Team Structure to Nurture Leads

 Customers can find all the information they need to decide whether or not to make a purchase, even before ever speaking to a sales rep or being bombarded by ads.

-Marketing and sales teams need to work in sync and genuinely understand their customer and market in order to create a successful inbound marketing strategy.
+Marketing and sales teams need to work in sync and genuinely understand their customer and market in order to create a successful demand generation strategy.

 Demand generation marketing is the process that focuses on meeting possible customers at the very top of the sales funnel.
 Demand generation campaigns increase brand awareness, educate audiences, and generate trust.

-Webinars are not an hour-long sales pitch.
-A webinar is to showcase your knowledge, and interact with potential users.
+Webinars are not hour-long sales pitches.
+A webinar is to showcase your knowledge and interact with potential users.

 Choosing the topic for the webinar is super important.
 One way you can find what your potential customers are interested in is by looking at your other channels.
 For example, if a post on social media, or on your blog, had really high engagement or even a lot of questions and comments from users, this might be a great indicator that you can build a webinar on the topic.

-If youâre ever unsure on topics, just ask your audience!
+If youâre ever unsure about topics, just ask your audience!
 Use a tool like 123FormBuilder to automate your customer feedback, and build your topics for the webinars.

 Keep in mind the person or people that will present the webinar.
-You want to choose someone who is approachable, knowledgeable, with charisma, and that represents your brandâs voice.
+You want to choose someone who is approachable, knowledgeable, charismatic, and that represents your brandâs voice.

 Emails are still great ways to engage with customers.
 However, it needs to be with people that already know your brand and the content of the emails needs to be genuinely valuable.
 People love emailsâ53% of marketers say itâs the most effective channel for demand genâbut they hate spamâkeep that in mind.